schiele/git-incrypt/README.md

 I recommend you configure GPG to use an agent and it is likely not a good idea to receive password prompts during git operations.

+Optionally, you may also build the man page by invoking `make`.
+This will generate a man page into `man1`, which you can install into a directory that is in yout MANPATH.

 ## Usage

 Use the following command to create a new encrypted repository: